The rack congruence condition and half congruences in racks: Discussion: Congruences in general Alexander quandles

+so $x+(1-t)A$ is contained in the orbit of $x$.
+Therefore an Alexander quandle is connected if and only if $(1-t)A=A$.
+Thus, Propositions~\ref{prop:congruence-from-submodule} and~\ref{prop:congruences-in-connected-case} together characterise quandle congruences in connected Alexander quandles: they correspond precisely to the coset relations of \zttinv-submodules.

-We conclude with an example of a $\rt$-congruence in an Alexander quandle that does not arise from a $\zt$-submodule:
+We conclude with an example of a quandle congruence in an Alexander quandle that is not connected that does not arise from a $\zttinv$-submodule.

 \begin{example} Let $A=\zttinv$ with the natural Alexander quandle structure that comes from regarding \zttinv\ as a module over itself in the natural way.
-Define the relation $\sim$ on $A$ by $f\sim g$ if and only if
+Let $\equiv$ be an arbitrary equivalence relation on \integer, and define the equivalence relation $\sim$ on $A$ by

-Then it can be checked~\cite[Sec.~6.4]{burrows-2022} that $\sim$ is a $\rt$-congruence on $A$.
-For this relation the common difference set $D_A$ of Proposition~\ref{prop:differencesets} is given by